 If one castle in Salzburg wasn’t enough for you, you’ll definitely want to make the trip out to Hohenwerfen Castle.
 Found up in the alps on a hilltop south of Salzburg, this medieval fortress immediately makes a strong impression the first time you see it.

 Once you’ve made your way up from the town of Werfen, some 70 meters below, it’s possible to explore the halls of this 900 year old castle.
 While there, you can take a tour through the various historic rooms, dungeons, armory, and torture chamber to get a sense of Hohenwerfen’s history.
-If the castle is looking familiar at all, you may recognise it from its use in various films and TV shows, including “The Sound of Music” and “Just Married”.
+If the castle is looking familiar at all, you may recognize it from its use in various films and TV shows, including “The Sound of Music” and “Just Married”.

 You can also witness the traditional art of falconry at one of the castle’s birds of prey shows with falcons, vultures, eagles, and other birds of prey on display.
 Not far from the castle, another place you can visit around Werfen is the incredible Eisriesenwelt Ice Cave.